Swedish Institute of Computer Science: Funding

 SICS is owned jointly, 60% by the Swedish government, and 40% by Swedish industry.
 The government owners are the Research Institutes of Sweden (RISE), Swedish ICT, and the Defence Materiel Administration (FMV).
 The industry owners are a consortium of Ericsson, Asea Brown Boveri (ABB), Saab Group, Green Cargo, Bombardier Transportation, and TeliaSonera.

 SICS research is funded by the owners, by national funding sources, often Vinnova (the Swedish Government Agency for Innovation Systems) and the Swedish Foundation for Strategic Research (SSF), and by industrial collaboration partners.
 SICS also participates in several European research projects funded by the European Commission.

-History

-RISE SICS was formed in 1985 and is owned by the Swedish Government.